rmsrosa/ChainPlots.jl/README.md

 * [The mostly complete chart of Neural Networks, explained](https://towardsdatascience.com/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464).

-At the moment, the recipe works for Dense and (RNN and LSTR) Recurrent layers, as well as for Chains of such layers.
+At the moment, the recipe works for Dense and (RNN, LSTR, and GRU) Recurrent layers, as well as for Chains of such layers.

 A little taste: